Waldorfio/cv-application/README.md

 # Project: CV Application
-A CV application website.
+A CV application website, developed to enforce my learnings on React fundamentals (components and states management).
 Application developed using React and CSS3.
 Built using the create-react-app.

 ### Features
--
+- Allows users to create their own resume using a ready made template

 ### Goals
 - Gain familiarity working with class based components in React
 - Practice passing props & states through class based components in React
-- Practice the implementation of CSS styling with React

 ### Challenges Faced
 - Adapting to class based components in React